capytaine/capytaine/docs/user_manual/mesh.rst

 It will then be used automatically when needed.

 .. warning:: Transformations of the mesh (merging, clipping, ...) may reset the quadrature.
-             Use it only on your final mesh.
+             Compute it only on your final mesh.